-- Endpoint: https://<hostname\or\ip>:<port>/config/ - Port: 57513 for HTTPS (57413 for HTTP) - Authentication: Username and password of the administrator account created during installation

-For security reasons, the administrator account should have a strong unique password.
+- Endpoint: https://<hostname_or_ip>:<port>/config/ - Port: 57513 for HTTPS (57413 for HTTP) - Authentication: Username and password of the Administrator account created during installation - For security reasons, the Administrator account should have a strong unique password.
 The password must be at least 14 characters and include a mix of uppercase and lowercase letters, numbers, and special characters.
 Avoid well-known, easily guessed, or common passwords.
+The Administrator account is specific to the product installation; it is not the general operating system Administrator account.